jrpool/docsearch/README.md

 -- Once a user is registered, the user can log in, and if the user accesses the site within the cookie expiration time, it will not be necessary to log in again.

 -- Registration includes making claims as to the categories that the user belongs to.
 Membership in categories is what determines the access to the collection that a user has.
 A registrant’s claims are not automatically trusted.
-Curators decide which categories users actually belong to and amend users’ registration records accordingly.
+Curators decide which categories users actually belong to.

--- Registration also includes being issued a temporary user ID to enable logins.
-Curators decide on permanent IDs for users and amend users’ registration records accordingly.
+-- Registration also includes being issued a temporary user ID (UID) to enable logins.
+Curators decide on permanent UIDs for users.

+-- Users can log in and out and, once registered, can deregister themselves.
+Curators, can amend users’ registration records and deregister users.

--- A registration authority gets an email notice of each registration.
-This allows a curator to review and amend the user’s registration record.
-The user is notified of the amendment, including the approved category memberships and the permanent user ID.
+-- The repository administration gets an email notice of each registration, registration amendment, and deregistration.
+Normally, after receiving a registration notice, a curator amends the registration record to replace the temporary UID with a durable one.
+When a curator acts on a user’s registration record, email notices are sent to the curator, the repository administration, and the affected user.

 ### Implementation notes

 This application is currently a “minimum viable product”.
 Suggestions on priorities for the further development of the project are welcome.

-## Installation and Configuration
+## Installation

-### General procedure

 0. These instructions presuppose that (1) [npm][npm] and [PostgreSQL][pg] are installed, (2) there is a PostgreSQL database cluster, (3) PostgreSQL is running, and (4) when you connect to the cluster you are a PostgreSQL superuser.